AgustinMDominguez/bevy-snake-rs/README.md

 - `0.5.0`: First build that didn't have any glaring bugs.
 - `0.5.1`: bugfix:
   - The snake wasn't aligned with the grid
+- `0.5.2`: bugfix:
+  - The second piece of food didn't spawn

 # Features